Robust and efficient verification of graph states in blind measurement-based quantum computation: Robust and efficient verification of quantum states in the i.i.d. scenario

 For many quantum states of interest, verification strategies with large spectral gaps can be constructed using LOCC \cite{PLM18,ZH3,ZH4,LHZ19,Wang19,Yu19,LiGHZ19,Liu19,Li21,HayaTake19,Dangn20,LiuYC21,ZLC22,CLZ22}.
 So these states can be verified efficiently in the sense that deviation from the target state can be detected efficiently.

-In the basic framework outlined above, Alice can draw meaningful conclusion about the state prepared if all $N$ tests are passed, but little information can be extracted if one or more failures are observed.
+In the basic framework outlined above, Alice can draw a meaningful conclusion about the state prepared if all $N$ tests are passed, but little information can be extracted if one or more failures are observed.
 If the state prepared is not perfect, then it may be rejected with a high probability even if it has a high fidelity.
 For example, suppose $0\leq\lambda<1$, $0<\delta<1$, and $\epsilon_\sigma=\epsilon/2\leq1/4$, where $\epsilon$ and $\delta$ are the target infidelity and significance level; then the probability that Alice accepts is upper bounded by

 where the second inequality is proved below.
-This probability decreases rapidly as $\delta$ decreases, which means previous verification protocols are unrobust to state preparation noise.
+This probability decreases rapidly as $\delta$ decreases, which means previous verification protocols are not robust to noise in state preparation.
 As a consequence, many repetitions are necessary to guarantee that Alice accepts the state $\sigma$ at least once.
 To achieve confidence level $1-\delta$ for example, the number of repetitions required is given by [cf. \eref{eq:repetitionNum}]

 Accordingly, the total sample cost rises up to

 which is substantially larger than the sample cost in \eref{eq:NumberTestNon}, which does not take robustness into account.

 \begin{proof}[Proof of \eref{eq:NONpassPrIIDUB}] For $0<c<1$ and $0<x<1$ define the function